Property Occupier Advisory Support Services

 What are my repairing obligations?

 Tenants often assume they are only responsible for damage they cause.
-In many commercial leases, the tenant is responsible for putting the property into and keeping it in a good state of repair, which can include repairing pre-existing issues.
-Vail Williams can assist in pre-acquisition surveys and negotiation of lease terms to ensure you are not required to take on onerous repairing either through limitation of repair or schedule of condition.
+However, in many commercial leases, you are responsible for putting the property into, and keeping it in, a good state of repair.
+This can even include repairing pre-existing issues.
+Vail Williams can limit your repairing obligations through pre-acquisition surveys, Schedules of Condition or by negotiating lease terms accordingly.

 How can I protect myself from pre-existing damage?

-By commissioning a Schedule of Condition, a detailed record of the property’s state at the start of the lease.
-This can limit a tenant’s liability for repairs at the end of the term.
-Vail Williams advises to prepare extensive Schedules of Condition in photographic and written form.
+You can protect yourself from liability for pre-existing damage by commissioning a Schedule of Condition.
+This is a detailed record of the property’s state at the start of the lease and can limit your liability for repairs at lease end.
+Vail Williams can prepare extensive Schedules of Condition in photographic and written form.

 What is a dilapidations claim?

-At the end of the lease, a landlord can serve a “Schedule of Dilapidations” detailing all outstanding repair, maintenance, and decoration items.
-Businesses want to understand what this means for their final costs.
-Vail Williams can assist in preparing accruals for dilapidations in company accounts and also negotiating and disputing a landlord’s dilapidations claim.
+At the end of the lease, a landlord can serve a “Schedule of Dilapidations”.
+This is a claim for costs relating to outstanding repair, maintenance and decoration requirements.
+You will want to understand what this means for your final costs at lease end and should budget for dilapidations costs accordingly.
+Vail Williams can assist in preparing accruals for dilapidations in company accounts, and negotiating and disputing a landlord’s dilapidations claim.

 Ending or transferring a lease